Themes

 Free Circus Crafts, Activities, Rhymes, Printables, and Circus Books

-Clown Movement Rhyme and Activity (Gross Motor Skills)
+Clown Movement Rhyme and Activity (Gross Motor Skills) (Activity and printables available inside our KidsSoup Resource Library)

-Look at the clown pictures together and let children describe the clowns.
+Look at the clown pictures together with children and let them describe the different clowns.
 What is the clown wearing?
-Which color is his/her hair, hat, etc?
-Let children color a clown face.
-Recite the following rhyme and make the movement together:
+What color is his/her hair, hat, etc?

 I’m a Little Clown